hoangbv15/my-notes/software-dev/DDD.md

 **Aggregates are groups of related Entities and Value Objects**.
 Since these objects are related to each other, they naturally falls in a hierarchy, and the top should always be an Entity.

 An Aggregate can be thought of as a big & complex Entity.
 There's the usual suspects of being an Entity, any operation done to it must ensure its internal consistency, a.k.a. the business rules.
 This is why an aggregate should only be accessed through the top level Entity.
 Bypassing this would potentially bypass important internal logic.

+Also, an Aggregate can be contained inside another Aggregate.

 ```mermaid
 ---